-The Hidden Alphabet associates letters with items that begin with the corresponding letter sounds.
+The alphabet book, The Hidden Alphabet associates letters with items that begin with the corresponding letter sounds.
 The illustrations use negative space creatively to represent the matching items.
 If you haven’t read this book yet, we highly recommend it!

 While reading The Hidden Alphabet we discussed the shapes of different letters.
 We tried a resist technique with our painting to continue the theme of negative space and letter shapes.
 It was the perfect way to extend the learning concepts from the story!